Allocation Assist

 As the scope of healthcare increased in Saudi Arabia, the Ministry of Health was established in 1950 to oversee and regulate health affairs throughout the Kingdom.

-During this period, medical education flourished and in 1967, Saudi Arabia’s first medical school, King Saud University College of Medicine, was established.
+During this period, medical education flourished, and in 1967, Saudi Arabia’s first medical school, King Saud University College of Medicine, was established.

 1970’s